godotengine/godot-website/collections/_article/gsoc-2019-progress-report-1-part-2.md

 I'm currently working on integrating [Embree](https://www.embree.org) as a ray tracing library into the Godot editor.
 Once I get it fully working I will use it to add occlusion tests to the direct light pass as well as doing all the required computations for indirect lighting.

-The first results will probably look noisy and with graphical artifcats, so I will spend some time implementing all the tips and tricks detailed in this [wonderful article](https://ndotl.wordpress.com/2018/08/29/baking-artifact-free-lightmaps/).
+The first results will probably look noisy and with graphical artifacts, so I will spend some time implementing all the tips and tricks detailed in this [wonderful article](https://ndotl.wordpress.com/2018/08/29/baking-artifact-free-lightmaps/).
 If I still have some time left I will take a look at adding some sort of AI denoiser, but I can't promise anything :)

 -----